Intrastellarltd/Bookinfo-Application-deployed-to-Kubernetes-with-ArgoCD-and-Istio/README.md

 The default Istio installation uses automatic sidecar injection.
 Label the namespace that will host the application with istio-injection=enabled.

-Add a namespace label to instruct Istio to automatically inject Envoy sidecar proxies when you deploy your application later.
+Add a namespace label to instruct Istio to automatically inject Envoy sidecar proxies when application are deployed afterwards.

 ```shell
 k label namespace default istio-injection=enabled